mattcousineau/fractal/README.md

 # caution
 This dApp is being built by someone who has a tenuous grasp on Solidity security at best.
 The author is using this as a method of self-teaching, and is not responsible for any lost Eth or unattended side effects!
-I do not plan to deploy or use this on mainnet.
+That being said, feel free to use anything you find useful, althought it probably is not novel and will be implemented better in other projects.

 # todo
 *  create donation pool